awesomephant/blog/_posts/2018-07-08-showing-web-design.md

 ## Let's look at some options

-Here are some methods I've seen other people use to present web design work, listed roughly in order of elaborate-ness.
+I'll list them roughly in order of elaborate-ness.

 ### Linking to the live site